berkaytuna/fractured_controller/README.md

 ** Tested with Display Resolution 1920x1080, 100% Screen Zoom.
 Changing these will cause different program behaviour than expected, but you can adjust settings file to change how this program behaves.

+Limitations:
+- As this program simulates mouse controls, in small areas with interactable objects movement could feel clunky.
+When stucked, try to move away from interactable objects.
+- Probably not suitable for any competitive content, mainly due to how skill activation and target selection works in this game, which are heavily dependant on precise mouse controls.

+Introduction:
-This program enables an unofficial controller support for the game Fractured Online using XInput.
+- This program enables an unofficial controller support for the game Fractured Online using XInput.
 The controller should be compatible with XInput.
 Steam Input should be disabled for the game.

 Features:
 - Movement with left stick